 In the middle of the week, I’ll bring you a brand new book review.
 British thriller writer Fiona Barton is back with a brand new release next week, and I have a sneak peek for you on Wednesday.
 Come back then to read my review on The Write Edge Bookshelf.

 At the end of the week I’ll share a brand new piece on parenting.
 I hope some of you other parents have a thought to share on this week’s post.
 Find out why this Friday on Growth Chart.

-This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New authors, New books, nine-year-olds, Parenting, Parenting challenges, Writing Prompts, Young children and tagged being sentimental, desi, Family, Paula Daly, Rakhi, raksha bandhan, The Trophy Child, writing.
+This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New books, Parenting, Parenting challenges, Short stories, Ten-year-olds, twelve-year-olds, weekly fiction, Writing Prompts, Young children and tagged adventures in parenthood, Fiona Barton, new short stories, parenthood, parenting, short fiction, short stories, The Suspect, writing.

 Good morning, Write Edge readers!
 As we close out 2018, I wanted to offer you a wish or two.
 This has been a year full of tumult for many, on many different levels and for a variety of reasons.
 In these times of chaos, it’s imperative that we hold fast to our dreams.
 When life, or world, events knock you down, gather some of the rubble and use it to build the foundation for your aspirations.
 Even the most sincere dreams require work, as we’re reminded in this week’s motivational quote:

 “An idea, like a ghost, must be spoken to a little before it will explain itself.”–Charles Dickens